Before you can install the BlackBerry Plug-in for Android Development Tools, you must install Eclipse, and the Android SDK.

 - In Eclipse, on the Help menu, click Install New Software > Add.

 - In the Name field, enter a name for the plugin.

 - In the Location field, enter the URL of the update site for the plugin.
 The URL of the update site is http://developer.blackberry.com/android/downloads/eclipseplugin/.

 - Click OK.

 - In the Install window, in the Name field, select the BlackBerry Plug-in for Android Apps check box, and also select the check boxes for the items under it.

-- If you are using the beta update site and do not have the ADT Plug-in, the newest version will be installed at this time as well.
+- If you are using the beta update site and do not have the ADT Plug-in, the newest version is installed.

 - Click Next.

 - Complete the instructions in the Review Licenses window.
 Click Finish.